 This marks the fifth primary logo change for the franchise, dating back to their move from San Diego to Houston in 1971.
 The first logo, however, lasted only one season, before the team adopted what is known as the “ketchup and mustard” look that it would be known for during the Hakeem Olajuwon era – a yellow basketball with a red circle around it that appears to be either a flame or a comet, with an italicized Rockets written in black inside the yellow ball.

-After winning back-to-back NBA titles in 1994 and ’95, the team dramatically changed its logo after maintaining the same look for 23 years.
-The new-look was a red basketball with a rocket circling and then leaving the basketball’s orbit.
+After winning back-to-back NBA titles in 1994 and 1995, the team dramatically changed its logo, having maintained the same look for 23 years.
+The new look was a red basketball with a rocket circling and then leaving the basketball’s orbit.
 The team name was written in a futuristic font in metallic silver.

 This look, along with the team’s pinstriped uniforms, was probably most famous while Charles Barkley played for the team.
 It lasted only eight seasons before the current primary icon was developed, along with the logo that was used up until this season.

-On the court, the team traded Chris Paul for Westbrook this offseason with the goal of them finally being able to eclipse the Warriors, as well as fend off challenges from the Los Angeles Lakers and Los Angeles Clippers, as both L.A. teams beefed up their rosters this summer.
+On the court, the team traded Chris Paul for Westbrook this offseason, intending to finally eclipse the Warriors, as well as fending off challenges from the Los Angeles Lakers and Los Angeles Clippers, both of which beefed up their rosters this summer.
 On their way to five-straight Western Conference titles, the Warriors eliminated the Rockets in four of those seasons, with the most painful being a Game 7 loss in the 2018 Western Conference Finals – a series in which Houston had home-court advantage.

 See the Houston Rockets logo history and team history.